San Isidro: Complete Guide to Madrid’s Biggest Festival

 In the church of San Isidro lie the embalmed remains of Madrid’s most famous patron saint, Isidro the Labourer.
 This varnished bag of bones lying on a bed of white satin, his modesty covered by a flag embroidered with the city’s heraldry, is not doing too badly considering it’s been over 1,000 years since he kicked the bucket.
 Details are sketchy but the saint is thought to have lived and died between 1070 to 1130.
 If this is the case, he will have witnessed the Christian invasion of the Muslim town of Mayrit (now Madrid).

 Kept in a coffin with nine locks that only the King holds the key to, when he got his last airing in May 2022 the coffin hadn’t been opened since 1985.
 Probably all for the best as he’s been knocked about a bit over the years.
 The body parts of saints have long been coveted for their healing properties and it’s rumoured that a lady in the court of Isabella I of Castille bit off his toe, presumably hoping to obtain some of his powerful juju.
-Carlos II, the last ruling Hapsburg who suffered from countless ailments (most likely caused by interbreeding) even slept beside the mummy in the hopes it would help him recover.
+Carlos II, the last ruling Habsburg who suffered from countless ailments (most likely caused by interbreeding) even slept beside the mummy in the hopes it would help him recover.

-On the 400th anniversary of his canonization, I went along to take a gander at him myself, joining a huge queue outside the Colegiata de San Isidro.
+On the 400th anniversary of his canonisation, I went along to take a gander at him myself, joining a huge queue outside the Colegiata de San Isidro.
 There was quite a festive atmosphere and many took selfies with the corpse!
 Unfortunately, I spaced out and failed to get a good shot of him before being ushered on so had the pinch the above from Clare Starkie, who writes the excellent history blog Confused Heap of Facts.

 So why all the fuss?
 Well, the miracles wrought by Isidro during his long lifetime were pretty impressive.
 Apparently, he got angels to plough the fields for him, brought forth springs out of parched earth, and conjured food out of thin air.
 The most popular story about San Isidro is more than a little weird.
-Supposedly, he was working out in the fields when his wife perhaps suffering from a case of postnatal depression “accidentally” dropped their baby down a well.
-When he returned home he got down on his knees with his wife and both started to pray.
+Supposedly, he was working out in the fields when his wife perhaps suffering from a case of postnatal depression, “accidentally” dropped their baby down a well.
+When he returned home, he got down on his knees with his wife and both started to pray.
 The waters of the well miraculously rose.
-It’s not known exactly where this well is but the Museo de San Isidro claim they’ve got the authentic one as does the Biblioteca Iván de Vargas nearby.
+It’s not known exactly where this well is but the Museo de San Isidro claims they’ve got the authentic one as does the Biblioteca Iván de Vargas nearby.
 Aesthetically, I prefer the latter.

 Detail from the arc of San Isidro